eProsima/ShapesDemo/README.md

 This menu provides the options present in the Publish Windows plus the following additions:

 * Time Based Filter: This value can be used to specify the minimum amount of time (in milliseconds) that the subscriber wants between updates.
 * Content Based Filter: This filter draws a rectangle in the shapes window.
 Only the instances that are included in this rectangle are accepted.
 The rest of them are ignored.
 The user can dynamically resize and move this content filter.

+Take into acoount that Disabling positive ACKs and modify Lifespan will not have any visual effect.

 ## Miscellaneous Options and Windows